wiiiiilllllll/willwallace.name/_case-studies/2015-08-22-lake-of-kings-lotus.markdown

 color: 01305B
 ---
 ## The brief
-Custom screenprinted and laser-cut CD sleeves for the album _Lotus by_ Lake Of Kings.
+Cover design &amp; artwork for the album _Lotus_ by Lake Of Kings.

 ## The work
 As a professional graphic designer and amateur musician, designing my band's album cover is pretty much a dream job.
 We received some small praise for the bespoke fold-out cover I designed for our previous EP _Sparks_, and my bandmates were keen for a repeat success with our debut full-length album, _Lotus_.